kevenv/kevenv.github.io/templates/blog/qoi_format.md

 }
 ```
 This is the whole thing!
 It is pretty amazing to see that compressing images efficiently could be that short and easy to implement.

+The encoder and decoder must initialize the previous pixel with the value RGBA=(0,0,0,255) as previous pixel
+so that the previous pixel decoded

 Note that for convenience this code uses a _union_ with an _anonymous struct_ to treat RGBA values sometimes as a `u32` and sometimes as four `u8` components:
 ```C